chickiexd/advent_of_code_template/README.md

 Credit for the amazing advent of code goes to [Eric Wastl](https://adventofcode.com/)

+<h1>Don't forget to add input.py, problem_0.md and problem_2.md to your .gitignore to abide by the wishes of Eric Wastl
+and maybe give me a star if u enjoy using this :)</h1>

 ## Features

 - Automatically creates a new directory for the specified day.